-Passing through velvet curtains, we enter a sex area, with a nook containing a pole and a cushioned seat off to the left, a larger room bordered by built-in sofas to the right, with various sex nooks.
+Passing through velvet curtains, we enter a sex area, with a nook containing a pole and a cushioned seat off to the left, a larger room bordered by built-in sofas to the right, with various sex booths.

 On this first tour, it’s not that busy.
-A pair of buttocks heaves in the corner, it’s too dark to see the recipient of their attention, but whoever it is sounds like they’re enjoying themselves.
+A pair of buttocks heaves in the corner, it’s too dark to see the recipient of their attentions, but whoever it is sounds like they’re enjoying themselves.
 Another few couples sprawl on a bed area, an open shirt, an exposed cock, writhing and breathing hard.
 In another corner, the butt, thong clad, of a woman riding an invisible penis, is visible, her dress hitched up so it’s on display.
 The thong is high-waisted, one of those 80s-style ones.
 In the black light, it appears to be a lemon green colour against her blue-tinged skin.
 We watch the butt for a minute, admiring its roundness as it bounces, its owner’s excellent choice of underwear.

 There is another area in the other direction, another room with a couple of wide sex sofas, leading to a golden-lit room with red velvet banquettes and poles.
-This room is less dark than the last, it has an entrance through a small entryway, where a few tentative people lurk, unsure of the protocol for entering.
+This room is less dark than the last, it has an entrance through a small arch, where a few tentative people lurk, unsure of the protocol for entering.
 We pass them and saunter through the scene.
 At one end of the room, a woman is getting fucked, surrounded by men.
 Some of them are without trousers, cocks out and pointed in the direction of the woman.
 On the sofa across from this scene, a bacchanalian configuration of couples makes a contorted tableau of limbs and orifices attached to appendages.
 I think Jared would like to stay and watch, perhaps join in.
 Personally I always just feel rather awkward watching, and there’s no one I’m interested in getting genital with here.

 We order another round, taking in the scenery again.
 The bartender is gorgeous, tall with close-cropped dark hair and high cheekbones, dark eyes that are wide and cat-like, arched brows and slim lips.
 I wonder if we can take him home.
 But it seems crass to proposition the staff.
 The things these guys (all men, all dressed in suit trousers and dress shirts) must have seen, I think to myself.
 He gives us a few free rounds of champagne, with a cheeky smile, hands pressed together as if in prayer.
 He’s young, can’t be older than 25.
 I wonder how one comes by a job here.
 If I had to guess, I’d say it’s probably his student job.
 What a hilarious student job, to watch the olds get drunk and go at it with each other’s wives, I think, the average age must be 30s.
 There are people from around 25 to around 50 here, I’d say, although I don’t think there’s a woman over 40 in the place.